ZaG912/ZamGui/README.md

 # ZamGui
-Personal repository.
-To store work and study projects.
+Hi i'm Guido Zamparo and this is my personal repository.
+I use it to store work and study projects.